 Other models of a link between economic growth and environment

-This suggests that economic growth will damage the environment, and damage will itself start to act as a break on growth and will force economies to deal with economic damage.
+This suggests that economic growth will damage the environment, and damage will itself start to act as a brake on growth and will force economies to deal with economic damage.
 In other words, the environment will force us to look after it.
 For example, if we run down natural resources, their price will rise and this will create an incentive to find alternatives.

 This is more pessimistic suggesting that economic growth leads to an ever-increasing range of toxic output and problems, some issues may get solved, but they are outweighed by newer and more pressing problems which are difficult if impossible to overturn.